 BIOGRAPHY

-Sixte Kakinda began his artistic practice as a self-taught comic book artist before graduating with a Master's degree (2020) and Doctorate (2023) in Global Art Practice from the Tokyo University of the Arts.
-His work Intimate Moments/Monologue won first prize there.
+Sixte Kakinda began his artistic practice as a self-taught comic strip artist before becoming the first sub-Saharan to obtain both a master's degree (2020) and Doctorate (2023) from the Department of Global Art Practice at Tokyo University of the Arts.
+His work Intimate Moments/ Monologue (2019) won first prize.
+His doctoral thesis is entitled Drawing invisible through the body as crossing points -The Role and Possibilities of Drawing-Performance through the study of Modern and Contemporary African Arts.

 STATEMENT